Recently James Webb Telescope revealed never before seen view of the star-forming region of the Carina Nebula called “Cosmic Cliff”.

 The Near-Infrared Camera operates over an infrared wavelength range of 0.6 to 5 microns, whereas Mid-Infrared Instrument operates over a wavelength range of 5 to 28 microns.

-Near Infrared Camera (NIRCam) of James Webb Telescope
+Near Infrared Camera (NIRCam) of the James Webb Telescope

 The Near Infrared Camera (NIRCam) is the primary camera of the James Webb telescope for imaging and it covers the infrared wavelength range of 0.6 to 5 microns.